 Aquatic invasive species such as zebra and quagga mussels pose a serious threat to lakes and waterways in western Canada.
-These small but destructive mussels have been discovered in Ontario, Manitoba and 34 states, including Montana and North Dakota.
+These small but destructive mussels have been discovered in Ontario, Manitoba, Quebec and 34 states, including Minnesota, Montana and North Dakota.

 The Adult Invasive Mussel Monitoring (AIMM) Program is a partnership project with non-government organizations (NGOs) and other agencies to detect unwanted aquatic invasive mussels.
 Monitoring of adult invasive mussels, including zebra and quagga mussels is important for early detection in Saskatchewan.
-AIMM is a low-cost, low-effort monitoring program that provides a valuable tool for widespread early detection across many local waters in the province.
+AIMM is an easy to use and cost effective monitoring program that provides a valuable tool for widespread early detection across many local waters in the province.

 The province would like you to take part in the program.
 Knowing that there are no invasive mussels within a waterbody is as important as notifying the TIP program if an adult invasive mussel is found at a waterbody.
 Your help will provide us with better information of where and how to respond should a positive finding be found.

 For additional information on how to participate in the AIMM Program, visit biodiversity.sk.ca/invasives.htm or contact the Ministry of Environment at 1-800-567-4224 or via email at email@example.com.

 The AIMM form is available to all government ministries, non-government organizations (NGOs), cottagers and the general public.
 By participating in the monitoring program you are helping to prevent the spread of aquatic invasive species in Saskatchewan.

 Saskatchewan monitors for aquatic invasive species and takes the following steps to prevent them from entering the province’s lakes and water bodies.